Communist Party of Germany (1990)

-The Communist Party of Germany (Kommunistische Partei Deutschlands, abbreviated KPD) is an anti-revisionist Marxist-Leninist communist party in Germany.
+The Communist Party of Germany (Kommunistische Partei Deutschlands, abbreviated as KPD) is a Marxist-Leninist communist party in Germany.
 It is one of several parties which claim the KPD name and/or legacy.
 It was founded in Berlin in 1990.
+The party is also commonly referred to by the name KPD-Ost (English: KPD-East) to differentiate it from other parties with the same name, most prominently the historical Communist Party of Germany.

 History

 The KPD, also known as KPD-Ost or KPD (Rote Fahne), was founded in 1990 in the GDR, after the Fall of the Berlin Wall but before the eventual German reunification by members of the Socialist Unity Party of Germany (SED) who opposed the reforms from the party's new leadership and wanted to stay loyal to Marxism-Leninism.

 It competed unsuccessfully in the 1990 Volkskammer election, the only multi-party election held in the GDR.

 The KPD was exempt from the West German ban on the KPD from 1956, due to a provision in the German reunification treaty which guarantees the continued legality of parties founded in the former GDR.
 However, this KPD-ban was already circumvented in 1968 with the foundation of a new West German communist party, the German Communist Party (DKP).
 The KPD and the DKP remain to exist as separate parties and occasionally cooperate politically.

 Following Erich Honecker's expulsion from SED, KPD offered him and his wife Margot their party membership, which they gladly accepted.

 Today the KPD remains a small party with its main strongholds being in the Neue Länder.
 It has competed in Bundestag, Landtag and local elections, but so far has only managed to gain one mandate in the city of Zeitz between 2004 and 2014.
-The party stood candidates in the 2019 state election in Thuringia and Saxony.
+In 2019, the party stood candidates in the state elections in Saxony and Thuringia.

-In 2002 the KPD founded its youth wing, the Young Communist League of Germany.
+In 2002, the KPD founded its youth wing, the Young Communist League of Germany.

-In 2020 KPD member Siegfried Kutschick, elected to the Zeitz city council under the Wir für unsere Stadt banner, was expelled from the party for joining the Alternative for Germany (AfD) council caucus.
+In 2020, KPD member Siegfried Kutschick, elected to the Zeitz city council under the Wir für unsere Stadt banner, was expelled from the party for joining the Alternative for Germany (AfD) council caucus.
 After a week of protests from the KPD and other leftwing organizations, Kutschick reconsidered and left the AfD caucus.
 Nevertheless Kutschick was expelled from the KPD.